-Kayak camping is an incredible way to get outdoors and enjoy the warmer weather.
-It’s a recipe for a great weekend, from being on the river to resting at the campsite.
-Packing a kayak full of gear, though, can be tricky.
+Camping with a kayak is an incredible way to get outdoors and enjoy the warm weather.
+From being on the river to resting at the campsite, you’re bound to have a great weekend if you bring a kayak along.

 Lightweight Gear to Pack for Kayak Camping

 When I first started camping out of my kayak, I mostly had car camping gear.
 It was heavy, bulky, and felt like it was bursting the seams of my boat.
-I fell far behind the crew of people I was with because of the sheer weight of everything.
+Due to the sheer weight of everything, I ended up falling far behind the rest of my friends on our camping trip.

 Not only does ultralight gear save you weight, but it will also save you space in the boat.
 While on the pricer side, ultra-lightweight sleeping bags are a massive space saver and worth the investment long term.